MILITARY ACTION AND ADVENTURE NOVELS

 by J. M. Taylor

 Next up - LAST STICK - set during OPERATION VARSITY, the final and largest airborne operation in WWII.
 The 17th Airborne Division Golden Talons, bloodied in the Battle of the Bulge on the western flank of Bastogne and reinforced by combat veterans from the 101st and 82d Airborne Divisions, assault over the Rhein River to open the way to the heart of Germany.
+I hope to include the exploits of the 522 Field Artillery Battalion, the only Nisei unit to fight in Germany and their liberation of about 3000 prisoners from the Dachau concentration camp.

 D-Day, 6 June, 1944 - Normandy - behind Utah Beach.
 Just after midnight the drop began.
 Come dawn, 18 C-47s and their paratroopers were missing.
 What could have the missing troopers accomplished if they had landed safely and engaged the enemy?
 MISSING STICKS tells one story.